SATs and test results

 Children continue to be assessed in school against Age Related Expectations in Years 3,4 and 5 (copies of these are given to you as each child starts a new year) and then finally they complete the Key Stage 2 SATs in Year 6.
 More information about this is here.

 The Government have decided a child will only count successfully towards a school's score if they pass in all three subjects - Reading, Writing and Maths, which is why results can vary year on year with some children missing in perhaps just one subject.
 Special Needs pupils, (even those with profound levels of need and EHC Plans) also count towards the school's score, so if there is a class with a high number of these children (which we had in 2017), it is inevitable the KS2 results will be lower.
-However in 2018 the children did extremely well, which you can see in the tables below.
+However last year the children did extremely well, which you can see in the tables below.

 Our Key Stage 2 (Year 6) SATs results 2019